epirus-io/epirus.github.io/docs/sdk/cli.md

 ## Project creation

-The `epirus new` and `epirus import` commands provide a convenient way to create a new Kotlin/Java project using Epirus's Command Line Tools.
+The `epirus new` and `epirus import` commands provide a convenient way to create a new Java or Kotlin project, or OpenAPI service using Epirus's Command Line Tools.

-These commands provide the following functionality:
+For Java or Kotlin projects, they provide the following functionality:

-- Creation of a new Java/Kotlin project.
+- Base project creation.
 - Generation of a simple *Hello World* Solidity contract or import an existing Solidity project from a file or directory.
 - Compilation of the Solidity files.
 - Configure the project to use the Gradle build tool.
 - Generate Java smart contract wrappers for all provided Solidity files.
-- Add the required Epirus dependencies, to deploy and interact with the contracts.
+- Add the required Epirus dependencies, to run and interact with the contracts.
 - Generate unit tests for the Java smart contract wrappers.

+In the case of an OpenAPI service, Epirus creates a runnable OpenAPI service for deploying and interacting with smart contracts via OpenAPI compliant endpoints with full Swagger documentation provided.

 ### Create a new project